andrefaraujo/videosearch/README.md

     > # Evaluate scene-based results
     > ./run_convert_scene_based_results_test.sh # converting results to scoreable format
     > ./run_evaluate_scene_based_test.sh # calculating AP and p@1

+After running the "run_evaluate_*" scripts, you should see the scores for each query and at the end the mean scores (mAP, mP@1).
+For this small example dataset, we get mAP = 1 and mP@1 = 1 for all of the cases illustrated above.
+You should obtain the same results if your code is working properly.

 ## Performing retrieval on Stanford I2V dataset